nos81/QIT-MATLAB/README.txt

    performing multiple related tasks, see e.g. @state/state.m
 * Fully document the functions and classes (purpose, calling syntax, output, approximations used, assumptions made...)
-* Add relevant literature references using the %! syntax
+* Add relevant literature references using the %! syntax in the m-files, and in refs.bib using the full Bibtex syntax.
 * Use the error() function on invalid input
 * Use code indention to improve readability
 * Use variables sparingly, give them descriptive (but short) names